pypa/build/docs/source/index.rst

 =============

 This package can build itself with only the ``toml`` and ``pep517`` dependencies.
-The ``--skip-dependencies`` flag should be used in this case.
+The :option:`--skip-dependencies` flag should be used in this case.

 Compability